nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-functional-overview/nuxeo-drive-direct-transfer.md

 ---
 title: Direct Transfer
-description: 'Direct Transfer adds a third core capability to Drive: one-time transfer of content between the Nuxeo Server and the user desktop.'
+description: 'Direct Transfer adds a third core capability to Nuxeo Drive: one-time transfer of content between the user desktop and the Nuxeo server.'
 review:
     comment: ''
     date: '2020-07-20'